 This one is quite easy to fix.
 Just process all your images with compressor.io.
 Also, make sure they are only as big as needed to display properly in all resolutions.
-I’ve only just recently removed a 6000x4000 sized image from landing page of Abot - Anonymous feedback bot for Slack.
+I’ve only just recently removed a 6000x4000 sized image from landing page of Abot - Anonymous feedback messages tool for Slack.

 Reconsider website dependencies

 For me an interesting side effect of playing with those optimization tools was that I started thinking more about the code I embed on my websites.
 Do I really need a fancy live chat support on a landing page when a standard contact form would do?
 Do I need an interactive like/follow button embedding KBs of spyware my visitors will probably block anyway?
 Maybe I could just add an icon linking to my account/fan page instead?